DanielCiccC/DanielCiccC.github.io/FINM3407/notes/behavioural_biases.md

 - A Large selection might attract more interest but a small selection will close a deal

 ## Representativeness
+- People frequently make the mistake of believing that two similar things or events are more closely correlated than they actually are.
+- Representativeness exists when one thinks that A should look like B.  A can be the sample and B the distribution, or vice-versa.
+- Judging the likelihood of things in terms of how well they seem to represent, or match, particular prototypes.
 - Investors are prone to believe that a history of a remarkable performance of a given firm is “representative” of a general performance that the firm will continue to generate into the future.

 - People are too influenced by latest information.